AlexandreN7/Hearthstone_bot/README.md

 4/Launch the bot: $python2.7 game.py
 ....If it's your first run, the bot will generate an entire database. (pics + information)

-#Working module
+#Working modules
 -game management (start/stop/skip-pass turn)
 -identify your hand
 -play a card on the board

-#Not working module
+#Not working modules
 -recognize a card already on the board, in particular from your opponent side.

 Sorry for the code, looks like something terrible happened...